s Single Go binary · runs on cron · self-hosted

 What does the cron schedule look like?

-Hourly KB auto-commit, every 2 hours scan git repos for new decisions and patterns, 3×/day mine Claude Code sessions via ccrider — and Codex CLI sessions in that same pass when opted in — every 30 minutes drain queued URLs, every 4 hours pull self-iMessaged links, weekly Dream cycle on Sunday at 02:00 for memory consolidation, plus a continuous fsnotify watcher on the ccrider DB for near-real-time session extraction.
+Hourly KB auto-commit, every 2 hours scan git repos for new decisions and patterns, 3×/day mine Claude Code sessions via ccrider (and Codex CLI sessions in that same pass when opted in), every 30 minutes drain queued URLs, every 4 hours pull self-iMessaged links, a weekly Dream cycle on Sunday at 02:00 for memory consolidation with a lighter hot-domain pass daily in between, plus a continuous fsnotify watcher on the ccrider DB for near-real-time session extraction.

 Is scribe an alternative to RAG for a personal knowledge base?